juniorgasparotto/GraphExpression/README.md

 ## Readers of entities

-Readers are the main entities responsible for creation of complex expression and the property `Readers` will be used to find the best reader for each entity of the iteration.
+The "principal players" are mainly responsible for the creation of complex expression and the property `Readers` will be used to find the best reader for each entity of the iteration.

 Readers of entities must inherit from `IEntityReader` interface and the method `CanRead` is responsible for determining if the entity may or may not be read by the reader.
 When the method `CanRead` returns `true` then the method `GetChildren` will be called and it is at this point that the items of the expression will be effectively created.